G-Njunge/alu_regex-data-extraction-G-Njunge/README.md

 ## Project Overview
 This project is a **Regex-based Data Extraction Tool** developed as part of the Formative One - Regex Onboarding Hackathon.
-The goal is to simulate processing large API responses containing mixed content (valid and invalid data) and accurately **extract and validate** the following data types:
+The goal is to simulate processing large API responses containing mixed content (valid,invalid data and noise) and accurately **extract and validate** the following data types:

 1. **Email Addresses**
 2. **Phone Numbers**